-Ruth Bernard Yeazell is Chace Family Professor of English at Yale.
+Ruth Bernard Yeazell is Sterling Professor of English at Yale.
 Her books include Picture Titles: How and Why Western Paintings Acquired Their Names and Fictions of Modesty: Women and Courtship in the English Novel.
-(September 2017)
+(September 2018)

 by Jane Austen, edited and with an introduction and notes by Kathryn Sutherland and Freya Johnston